EBITDA Margin Calculator

 The gross margin only considers revenues and cost of goods sold (COGS).
 COGS can include inventory and workforce directly related to the manufacturing of the goods, among other directly related costs.
 The gross margin shows how efficiently a company manages its direct costs.

 EBITDA margin includes operations-related costs such as administrative expenses, marketing, transportation, and electricity, among others.
 EBITDA margin shows a more precise picture of operating proficiency since it includes indirect costs too.

 What to do if EBITDA margin is decreasing?

 A shrinkage in EBITDA margin over two consecutive quarters might be due to business cyclicality.
 However, if the reduction is consistent over time, business owners or investors might start worrying about the reasons.
 Bad management decisions can make the EBITDA margin decrease.
 The stock price might be affected too.
 Here we recommend conducting a more extensive analysis: look into the enterprise structure (operations of the company) and the funding structure (capital employed).

 How do I calculate the EBITDA margin?

 - Obtain total revenue from the income statement (Profit and Loss statement)

 - Get EBITDA from the same report.
-If it is not directly provided, you can build it up by adding back depreciation, amortization, interests, and taxes to earnings (net income).
+If it is not directly provided, you can build it up by adding back depreciation, amortization, interest, and taxes to earnings (net income).

-- Divide EBITDA between total revenue, express as a percentage, and enjoy.
+- Divide EBITDA between total revenue, expressed as a percentage, and enjoy.